Potato Virus Testing

 Visual inspections and testing monitor virus levels, and the absence or near absence of virus (usually < 1% infection) ensures that the material is suitable for seed for the next generation.

-Without the regular crop inspections and testing, virus levels would soon reach high levels resulting in inferior seed and subsequent lower-yielding disease-affected crops – impacting on the entire industry.
+Without the scheme's regular crop inspections and testing, virus levels would soon reach high levels resulting in inferior seed and subsequent lower-yielding disease-affected crops – impacting on the entire industry.

 Testing